Adult Compositions by Glen Newton

 (originally called Glory Forever)

-concert band (started in 1958, finished February 1, 1977); performed by the Roseville Community Band May, 1977, at Alexander Ramsey High School (which is now Roseville Area High School), and both July 4, 1994, and July 29, 1986, at the Roseville Central Park band shell; performed by the Pullman, Washington, Community Band in 1977; performed in 1979 by the Grand Rapids, Michigan, Shrine "Million Dollar" Band; performed by the Bloomington Medalist Band under the direction of Earl Benson, May 4, 1980, in the Landmark Center in St. Paul, on a concert sponsored by the Minnesota Composers Forum, and rebroadcast on Minnesota Public Radio on July 4, 1981; performed by the Champlin Park High School Symphonic Band under the direction of Steven G. Lyons March 22, 2009, at the Benson Great Hall on the campus of Bethel University, Arden Hills, Minnesota, as part of a joint concert with St. Cloud State Wind Ensemble and Mankato West High School Concert Band; also performed by the 451st Army Band); performed by the Shoreview Northern Lights Variety Band, with Glen as guest conductor, at a Como Park Pavilion concert June 4, 2010.
+concert band (started in 1958, finished February 1, 1977); performed by the Roseville Community Band May, 1977, at Alexander Ramsey High School (which is now Roseville Area High School), and both July 4, 1994 (with Glen as the guest conductor), and July 29, 1986, at the Roseville Central Park band shell; performed by the Pullman, Washington, Community Band in 1977; performed in 1979 by the Grand Rapids, Michigan, Shrine "Million Dollar" Band; performed by the Bloomington Medalist Band under the direction of Earl Benson, May 4, 1980, in the Landmark Center in St. Paul, on a concert sponsored by the Minnesota Composers Forum, and rebroadcast on Minnesota Public Radio on July 4, 1981; the Medalist band also performed it again on July 18, 2010; performed by the Champlin Park High School Symphonic Band under the direction of Steven G. Lyons March 22, 2009, at the Benson Great Hall on the campus of Bethel University, Arden Hills, Minnesota, as part of a joint concert with St. Cloud State Wind Ensemble and Mankato West High School Concert Band; also performed by the 451st Army Band); performed by the Shoreview Northern Lights Variety Band, with Glen as guest conductor, at a Como Park Pavilion concert June 4, 2010, and on their portion of the band festival on July 18, 2010, with Glen as guest conductor; performed by the University of Wisconsin River Falls Symphonic Band on a middle school outreach program December 6, 2013, and on their March, 2014, tour, that included Baldwin-Woodville HS and Whitehall HS, both in Wisconsin, a large high school in Des Plaines, Illinois, and a senior care facility in Des Plaines.
 Also rescored for large saxophone ensemble: E-flat sopranino, C soprano, 5 B-flat sopranos, 6 altos, C melody, 4 tenors, 2 baritones, bass, and drums -- with a number of these parts being optional.

 Hippo-Go-Lucky bass clarinet quartet or French horn quartet (May 29, 1982); this tune later formed the the basis for the theme of movement three (Canopy) of Bur Oak Suite for trombone choir.